mnamysl/nat-acl2020/README.md

 # Noise-Aware Training (NAT)

-This repository contains the code and the data that can be used to reproduce the experiments described in the "**NAT: Noise-Aware Training for Robust Neural Sequence Labeling**" paper, which was accepted to be presented the [ACL 2020](https://acl2020.org/) conference.
+This repository contains the code and the data that can be used to reproduce the experiments described in the "**NAT: Noise-Aware Training for Robust Neural Sequence Labeling**" paper, which was accepted to be presented at the [ACL 2020](https://acl2020.org/) conference.

 ## Background